 The pensions industry has undergone major changes and there is now a greater range of options and products available.
 With experience, you could choose to specialise in a particular type of pension or become a self-employed pensions consultant.

 At the most senior levels, you'll have strategic responsibility for the delivery of services for the entire client-facing team and will be involved in building and developing long-term client relationships and business growth.
-You will also typically manage the department's revenue.
+You'll also typically manage the department's revenue.
 For more senior roles, you will often have achieved APMI with the PMI.

 There are also opportunities to move into a related role in other areas of the financial services industry, such as: